 The template for calculation the carbon weight from streaming is that each streamed hour amounts 0.4 kilograms of carbon (CO2)*.

 This is probably a bit on the high side (more than the actual number) but we will use it to be on the safe side for our carbon compensation.

-These calculations are of course theoretical but had we had we offered the same line up we most likely would would have hade about the same number of global visitors, only more affluent ones perhaps.
+These calculations are of course theoretical but had we offered the same line-up we most likely would have had about the same number of global visitors, only more affluent ones perhaps.
 The truth is in the skies..

 Trine offer to WeDontHaveTime followers

 Trine has been kind enough to offer our readers a one-off special offer.
 Trine adds 10 Euros, that is €10 (ten Euros) for all new investments to start when using the code WDHT at Trine.